PombertLab/A2GB/README.md

 ```

 ### Submitting ASN files to GenBank
-Once the errors have been corrected, the file(s) should now be ready to submit to [NCBI's genome submission portal](https://submit.ncbi.nlm.nih.gov/subs/genome/).
-This step will require the corresponding information about the [BioProject](https://www.ncbi.nlm.nih.gov/bioproject) and [BioSample](https://www.ncbi.nlm.nih.gov/biosample).
+Once the errors have been corrected, the file(s) should be ready to deposit in the <b><i>Submit assembled eukaryotic and prokaryotic genomes (WGS or Complete)</b></i> segment of the [NCBI's genome submission portal](https://submit.ncbi.nlm.nih.gov/).
+This step will require the corresponding [BioProject](https://www.ncbi.nlm.nih.gov/bioproject) and [BioSample](https://www.ncbi.nlm.nih.gov/biosample) information as part of the submission process.

+#### <b><i>Note</b></i>
+NCBI now requests the submission of haplotigs generated as part of diploid/polyploid genome assemblies in addition to the consensus genome sequence.
+Instructions on how to do so are available at
+[Submitting Multiple Haplotype Assemblies](https://www.ncbi.nlm.nih.gov/genbank/diploid_haps/).
+These pseudohaplotypes can be submitted via the "Pseudohaplotypes of a diploid/polyploid assembly" option in the genome submission portal (each require their own BioProject however).
+They should also be named distincitvely (<i>e.g.</i> genome.primary_haplotype.sqn / genome.alternate_haplotype.sqn)

 ## Funding and acknowledgments
 This work was supported in part by the National Institute of Allergy and Infectious Diseases of the National Institutes of Health (award number R15AI128627) to Jean-Francois Pombert.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.